NB: this web page dates from my time at Oxford University. It is no longer being updated and does not refer

 teach.
 Again this is a somewhat respectable position, especially in the context of John Hood's governance reforms

-how to teach.
-I tried to get hold of this document in electronic form in 2007, only to be refused as it was first said to
+to teach.
+I tried to get hold of this document in electronic form in 2007, only to be refused as it was first said to be a

 teaching had been removed.
 Quite what lay behind these extraordinary manoeuvres is impossible to say.
 I have